-The Puerto Rico Medicaid Program (PRMP) has established a Puerto Rico Medicaid Enterprise System (PRMES) Program Management Office (PgMO) to provide guidance, support, and oversight of projects within the Medicaid Enterprise.
-The PRMP PgMO has created Plan Aids to help ensure consistency in managing and monitoring projects through the use of quantifiable and evidence-based performance measures.
-This Plan Aid will enable PRMP to more effectively manage projects and programs related to the PRMES via data-driven metrics.
-This process will help ensure increased efficiency, cost effectiveness, and optimized performance for projects and programs within the PRMES.
-PRMP is committed to working to ensure the success of Medicaid projects and priorities to produce desired outcomes centered on improving the health and well-being of the residents of the Commonwealth.
+PRMP has established a Puerto Rico Medicaid Enterprise Systems (PR MES) PgMO to provide guidance, support, and oversight of projects within the Medicaid Enterprise.
+The PRMP PgMO has created Plan Aids to help ensure consistency in managing and monitoring projects using quantifiable and evidence-based performance measures.

+This Performance Management Plan Aid will enable PRMP to more effectively manage projects and programs related to the PR MES via data-driven metrics.
+This process will help ensure increased efficiency, cost effectiveness, and optimized performance for projects and programs within the PR MES.
+PRMP is committed to working to help ensure the success of Medicaid projects and priorities to produce desired outcomes centered on improving the health and well-being of the residents of the Commonwealth.

-The Performance Management Plan Aid is a living document intended to provide guidance to PRMES vendors on PRMP's expectations regarding performance management.
+The Performance Management Plan Aid is a living document intended to provide guidance to PR MES vendors on PRMP's expectations regarding performance management.
 PRMP expects vendors to develop and submit a Performance Management Plan for their respective projects.
 Vendors should reference this document when creating their Performance Management Plans to help ensure PRMP's expectations are met and that there is a common understanding between PRMP and the contractor regarding performance management expectations.
 Vendors are also expected to submit evidence-based reports to help corroborate the authenticity of performance measures.